Feast of St. Giles, Abbot

 Today, we celebrate St. Giles, Abbot.
 And I dedicate this small piece to a dear person, whose birthday falls on his Feast.

-St. Giles is believed to have been born in Athens into an illustrious family, during the mid seventh century.
+St. Giles is believed to have been born in Athens into an illustrious family, during the mid-seventh century.
 He was incredibly pious and several miracles were attributed to him.
-He therefore attracted the attention of many, who flocked to petition this saintly man.
-This was extremely distasteful for the saint, who secretly left Athens by boat, seeking silent refuge in France.
+He therefore attracted the attention of many who flocked to petition this saintly man.

 There, in France, he was able to live in the obscurity that was so much to his desire.
-He found himself places of hermitage, first on the banks of the Rhone, then by the river Gard and finally settling himself in a forest in the diocese of Nismes, close to Toulouse.
+He found himself places of hermitage, first on the banks of the Rhone, then by the river Gard and finally settling himself in a forest in the diocese of Nimes, close to Toulouse.
 There he lived for many years, eating only the fruits of the forest, wild roots and herbs.

 There is a lovely story, whereby it is traditionally believed that St. Giles befriended a hind in the forest.
 She became so tame with him, that he was able to drink her milk.
-One day, a King came hunting in the forest.
+One day a King came hunting in the forest.
 In order to escape the King’s dogs, the hind ran to the cave where St. Giles resided.

 In an attempt to save his dear hind from the hunter’s spears, St. Giles stood between the deer and the King’s men.
 In so doing, a spear, aimed at the hind, shot straight through his hand.